euphonie/study-notes/Computer Science/Theory/Natural Language Processing/RNNs/Recurrent Neural Networks.md

 > image rnn

-## Feedforward Neural Networks

-This kind of neural networks don't have the ability to capture dependencies that change over time.
+Feedforward neural networks  don't have the ability to capture dependencies that change over time.

 - **1989**.
 An enhancement proposed were Time Delay Neural Networks (TDNN) which had a window of time represented by a set of inputs into the Neural Network which recollected past versions of the input.
 	- The disadvantage of this approach was the limit set by the size of the window selected
 - **1990**.
-Then simple RNNs or Elman Neural Networks were introduced.
+Then simple RNNs or Elman/Jordan Networks were introduced.

+This types of neural networks

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTc0NzkyNzA3LDIwODg3ODcxODEsMjA0Mj
-Y0OTE3XX0=
+eyJoaXN0b3J5IjpbLTE0ODc4NjU3MjYsLTc0NzkyNzA3LDIwOD
+g3ODcxODEsMjA0MjY0OTE3XX0=
 -->